sverx/devkitSMS/MBMlib/README.md

 A library to replay MoonBlaster modules on SEGA Master System / SEGA Mark III equipped with FM chip (either built in/add-on or mod board)

-These are the currently defined functions/macros:
+These are the currently defined functions for module replay:

 ```
 void MBMPlay (void *module)              /* this will make your MoonBlaster module start and, if a loop has been defined in the module, loop infinitely */